anaisbetts/PerMonitorDpi/README.md

 ```

 To observe the difference, attach a normal monitor to a Surface Pro 2 or other Retina-DPI monitor, then move your window between the two monitors.
 Per-Monitor DPI apps will stay sharp, normal apps will have blurred text on the Retina monitor.

+### What happens on older versions of Windows?

+The Right Thing™ :)  Older versions of Windows will use the system-wide DPI information instead.